szlaskidaniel/homebridge-risco-alarm/README.md

 * "disarmCommand": partitions that should be disarmed

 When set partitions for arm/disarm please use below schema:
-For 1 partition "0:armed" and "0:disarmed" , for more:
+For all partitions actions use default "armed" and "disarmed" , for single partition use "1:armed" and "1:disarmed"
-"0:armed 1:armed 2:armed" and "0:disarmed 1:disarmed 2:disarmed"